volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 sufficient.
 There has been an increasing number of blog posts and articles discussing the importance of well-structured and formatted tests.
 But why is this so important?
+____

+Over the years, many articles have highlighted the importance of unit and integration tests and their benefits.
+These include the ability to quickly and accurately identify errors, ease the debugging process, and catch mistakes early.
+Effective testing can also result in considerable savings in development costs and ensures strong alignment between the specification and the end product.
+Unit tests support safe refactoring and prove invaluable during the code review process.
+As such, testing is sometimes viewed as a central part of the development process.

+Yet, in the developer community, it's become clear in recent years that merely having unit and integration tests isn't enough.
+A growing number of blog posts and articles emphasize the need for well-structured and formatted tests.
+But why is this so crucial?

+____
+Effective testing offers several benefits: it enables the quick and accurate identification of errors, simplifies the debugging process, and helps catch mistakes early.
+It can also save considerably on development costs, ensure the final product aligns well with its specification, support safe refactoring, and be invaluable during code reviews.
+____

+###### Combined

+Over the years, many articles have highlighted the importance of unit and integration tests and their benefits.
+It enables the quick and accurate identification of errors, simplifies the debugging process, support safe refactoring, and be invaluable during code reviews.
+It can also save considerably on development costs, helps catch mistakes early and ensure the final product aligns well with its specification.
+As such, testing is sometimes viewed as a central part of the development process.
+Yet, in the developer community, it's become clear in recent years that merely having unit and integration tests isn't enough.
+A growing number of blog posts and articles emphasize the need for well-structured and formatted tests.
+So, why is this aspect so crucial?

+###### Fixed grammar

+Over the years, many articles have highlighted the importance of unit and integration tests and their benefits.
+They enable quick and accurate identification of errors, simplify the debugging process, support safe refactoring, and prove invaluable during code reviews.
+These tests can also significantly reduce development costs, help catch mistakes early, and ensure the final product aligns well with its specifications.
+As such, testing is often viewed as a central part of the development process.
+However, within the developer community, it's become clear in recent years that merely having unit and integration tests isn't enough.
+A growing number of blog posts and articles emphasize the need for well-structured and formatted tests.
+So, why is this aspect so crucial?

 ## Best Practices